fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ### Declarative style for triggering a change###

-The declarative style for triggering model changes involve a kind of IoC record (a _change record_) that is supported in various places in component configuration, in particular as part of the definition of both [Invokers](Invokers.md) and [Listeners](InfusionEventSystem.md) of an IoC-configured component.
+The declarative style for triggering model changes involves an IoC record (a _change record_) that is supported in various places in component configuration, in particular as part of the definition of both [Invokers](Invokers.md) and [Listeners](InfusionEventSystem.md) of an IoC-configured component.
 This style of record is recognised by its use of the special member `changePath` (a "[duck typing](https://en.wikipedia.org/wiki/Duck_typing) field") which determines which path in which component model will receive the change.